 Impacts made in Clare County through Michigan State University Extension

 Across the state, Michigan State University Extension is helping youth, adults and communities grow and prosper.
-Let’s explore some highlights of how MSU Extension programs impacted Clare County in 2015.
+Let’s explore some highlights of how MSU Extension programs impacted Clare County in 2016.

 Michigan State University Extension is developing youth and communities through a variety of different ways.
 Helping youth succeed, supporting career exploration and developing life skills through experiences are the heart of the children and youth programs.
-In 2015, MSU Extension staff in Clare County worked with many community partners like the Student of Promise program and SPARKS afterschool program, as well as 70 volunteers that were screened and trained to provide positive youth development throughout the county.
-MSU Extension’s children and youth programs reached over 1,227 youngsters and adults working with youth in Clare County.
+In 2016, MSU Extension staff in Clare County worked with many community partners like the Student of Promise program and SPARKS afterschool program, as well as 70 volunteers that were screened and trained to provide positive youth development throughout the county.
+MSU Extension’s children and youth programs reached over 1,400 youngsters and adults working with youth in Clare County.

-Ensuring safe and secure food while keeping people healthy is another area MSU Extension is involved with in Clare County.
+Ensuring safe and secure food while keeping people healthy is another area MSU Extension is involved in Clare County.
 Last year, MSU Extension worked with the Community Nutrition Network, Love Inc., schools and afterschool programs to provide nutritional education and resources.
 MSU Extension also hosts food preservation classes and tests pressure canners.
-Over 975 people were reached through the health and nutrition programs.
+Over 1,127 people were reached through the health and nutrition programs.

 MSU Extension promotes making the most of our natural assets through a variety of programs.
-In 2015, MSU Extension hosted a Shoreline Educator Network training that allowed other trainings to take place in and around Clare County, protecting our inland lakes and streams.
-The Master Gardner Program also put in 688 hours of volunteer service to the community that was worth $15,230.
+In 2016, MSU Extension hosted a Protecting Your Shoreline Workshop in and around Clare County, providing education to protect our inland lakes and streams.
+Other trainings in 2016 included “Snakes in Your Garden.”